Legendary architect of The Beverly Hills Hotel

 My grandfather’s legacy is even more remarkable when you realise this was a man who overcame countless challenges to rise to the pinnacle of his profession.
 Commissioned in a less enlightened time when he could not eat or stay at the restaurants and hotels he was working on, this did not deter him from reimagining what would become an iconic landmark.

 Karen Elyse Hudson

 Born in Los Angeles in 1894, Williams was an orphan by the age of four.
 Discouraged at every turn, he was constantly told he would never become an architect.
 We can only imagine his inner strength of character, fierce determination and commitment to excellence that brought him to Beverly Hills.
-As the first African American member of the American Institute of Architects (AIA) in 1923, he went on to become their first black Fellow in 1957, and their first black Gold Medalist.
+As the first African American member of the American Institute of Architects (AIA) in 1923, he went on to become their first Black Fellow in 1957, and their first Black Gold Medallist.

 Making his mark

 Paul R. Williams designed The Beverly Hills Hotel’s Crescent Wing, introduced its grand entrance, poolside cabanas, Crystal Ballroom, as well as redesigning the Polo Lounge, Fountain Coffee Room and lobby, introducing their timeless pink and green signature look.
 In the 1950s, he also created the now famous hotel script on the Crescent building and front signage, which remains a popular backdrop for photos.